 Is It Okay to Grieve the Loss of a Job?

-Losing a job is an emotionally difficult experience, especially if you have invested years at the company.
+Job loss grief is naturally as you navigate the emotionally difficult experience of being let go.
+This is especially true if you have invested years at the company.
 For many, you are losing more than “just” a job – you are losing a way of life, an income you likely depend on, as well as co-workers you consider good friends.

 While you may think you shouldn’t “grieve” the loss of a job, this could not be farther from the truth.
-Job loss is among the top five life stressors a person can experience.
+Job loss grief is natural.
+After all, losing your job is among the top five life stressors a person can experience.
 The grieving process is very similar to the stages of grief one goes through after losing a loved one or experiencing a medical emergency.
 While not as catastrophic, job loss can have a big emotional affect on you.
 To help ease the pain, gain an understanding of the stages of grief and give yourself permission to move through each of them.

 2. Anger and disbelief